About Karen Organization of San Diego

-Karen Organization of San Diego is committed to educational and social enhancement of various ethnic minority groups from Burma who reside in San Diego, California.
+Karen Organization of San Diego (KOSD) is committed to the educational and social enhancement of various ethnic minority groups from Burma who reside in San Diego, California.

 Refugees from Burma

-Burma is one of the most ethnically diverse countries in the world including eight main ethnic groups and more than 130 distinctive subgroups.
+Burma (also known as Myanmar) is one of the most ethnically diverse countries in the world including eight main ethnic groups and more than 130 distinctive subgroups.
 However, today about half a million refugees are forced to live in neighboring and nearby countries such as Thailand, Bangladesh, India, and Malaysia.
-Some have been in the refugee camps for more than 20 years.
+Some have been in the refugee camps for more than 30 years.

-To date, the United States has resettled nearly 70,000 refugees from Burma including Karen, Karenni, Chin, Kachin, Shan, Mon, and Burmese.
+To date, The United States has resettled more than 12,000 refugees from Burma including Karen, Karenni, Chin, Kachin, Shan, Mon, and Burmese.
 The number of refugees from Burma has dramatically increased since 2007.
 In 2010, out of 73,000 total refugees admitted to the U.S., about 22% were refugees from Burma.
-Accordingly, the number of those who resettled in San Diego has also kept increasing; to date, more than 1500 refugees from Burma have resettled in San Diego.
+Accordingly, the number of those who resettled in San Diego has also kept increasing; to date, more than 2,100 refugees from Burma have resettled in San Diego.